Veguista/Easing-Toolkit-Package/Packages/Easing Toolkit/README.md

 **_WARNINGS:_ **
 - When using the "_Stored Transform Data_" input method, updating the component's dynamics before initializing them will result in an error.
 The error will indicate that the component is trying to set certain Transform values to NaN.
 - The "_Stored Transform Data_" input method requires users to initialize the Dynamics of the component every time the Dynamic type changes.

+### Dynamics Configuration - Data Origin
+Determines whether the Transform information is fetched locally or globally while using the "_Follow Transform_" input mode (Ex.
+Whether we are getting a Transform's "localPosition" or "worldPosition" to feed into the SecondOrderTransform component).

+There are 2 possible options:
+- _Local Space._
+- _World Space._

+_**Access through code:**_
+The data origin can be accessed and changed through the public "obtainTransformDataFromLocalOrWorld" field.

+> SecondOrderTransform soTransform = GetComponent<SecondOrderTransform>();
+> soTransform.obtainTransformDataFromLocalOrWorld = TypeOfSpace.worldSpace;	// The TypeOfSpace enum is used here and at the Output Location section.

+**_WARNINGS:_ **
+- This configuration is ignored while using the "_Stored Transform Data_" input mode (because the system does not need to fetch its Transform information).

+### Dynamics Configuration - Output Location
+Determines whether the results from the Second Order Dynamics are applied to the Transform locally or globally (Ex.
+We obtain an eased Quaternion as a result of updating our Second Order Dynamics.
+Do we set the Transform's "localRotation" or its "worldRotation"?).

+There are 2 possible options:
+- _Local Space._
+- _World Space._

+**_Access through code:_ **
+The output location can be accessed and changed through the public "applyDynamicsToLocalOrWorld" field.

+> SecondOrderTransform soTransform = GetComponent<SecondOrderTransform>();
+> soTransform.applyDynamicsToLocalOrWorld= TypeOfSpace.localSpace;	// The TypeOfSpace enum is used here and in the Data Origin section.

+### Dynamics Configuration - Refresh Mode
+Determines when the dynamics of the Second Order Transform component update while using the "_Follow Transform_" input mode.
+There are 3 possible options:
+- _Update_: Every frame before all physics calculations have been performed.
+- _Fixed Update_: Every 0.02 secs.
+- _Late Update_: Every frame after all physics calculations have been performed.

+_**Access through code:**_
+The refresh mode can be accessed and changed through the public "refreshMode" field.

+> SecondOrderTransform soTransform = GetComponent<SecondOrderTransform>();
+> soTransform.refreshMode = TypeOfDynamicsRefresh.fixedUpdate;

+**_WARNINGS:_ **
+- This configuration is ignored while using the "_Stored Transform Data_" input mode (because the system updates at the user's command).
+- Be careful with updating physics-sensitive Transforms using the "Update" mode, as it will update its dynamics before any internal Unity-physics calculations.

+### Second Order Parameters
+Three main parameters control a Second Order Transform component:
+- Frequency: It controls the speed at which the system develops.
+Higher values will result in a shorter response time.
+[Warning => Must be bigger than 0]
+- Dampening: It controls the amount of dampening applied to the system.
+Values of 1 or higher produce steady transitions to the target value.
+Values between 0 and 1 will result in a vibrating system, where the target value will be overshot and the system will vibrate around it.
+A value of 0 will result in no dampening at all, thus creating a system that will vibrate around a value forever (not recommended).
+[Warning => Must be equal to or bigger than 0]
+- Initial Response: The initial velocity of the system whenever a new input is placed.
+When positive and under 1, the system will respond faster to changes.
+When positive and over 1, the system will have so much initial velocity that it will overshoot its target.
+When negative, the system will start with an opposite velocity to the target value.

+**_Access through code:_ **
+The three parameters can be accessed and changed through the following public pointers:
+- Frequency => "_Frequency_" public float.
+- Dampening => "_Dampening_" public float.
+- Initial Response => "InitialResponse" public float.

+> SecondOrderTransform soTransform = GetComponent<SecondOrderTransform>();
+> soTransform.InitialResponse = 0;

+**_WARNINGS:_ **
+- Trying to set a parameter's value to one outside its range will not be allowed by the system.
+Instead, a Warning message will be produced.